minio/dsync/README.md

 ### Exclusive lock

-Here is a simple case showing how to protect a single resource (drop-in replacement for `sync/mutex`):
+Here is a simple example showing how to protect a single resource (drop-in replacement for `sync.Mutex`):

 ```
 import (